BusiRocket/RocketUpdater/README.md

 ## Usage

 Simply execute the `RocketUpdater.sh` script to begin the update process.
-The script will guide you through updating and cleaning various tools and environments on your macOS.
+The script will guide you through updating and cleaning various tools and environments.

 ## Contributing